-Try Sönd’s Day and Night Duo including the Sidekick Day Cream and the Midnight Feast Night Cream.
-The natural oils soothe and nourish your skin, and the Pentavitin keeps it intensely moisturised.
+Try Sönd’s Calming Hydration Day Cream and Overnight Replenishment Night Cream.
+The natural oils soothe, nourish and strengthen the skin barrier, and the Pentavitin keeps it intensely moisturised.
 Don’t let the shea butter in the day cream scare you!
 Unlike cocoa butter, it is not comedogenic - which means it does not clog pores.
 In fact, shea butter is one of the best moisturising ingredients for oily and acne-prone skin, as it has been shown to soothe irritated skin and prevent peeling as it hydrates.

 Like all our products, the Sönd day and night creams are alkaline rather than acidic like most other skin care products.
 This means your skin cells will be more hydrated and have more energy allowing them to regenerate more quickly.
 This will help them regulate their own oil production more effectively.

 So steer clear of ingredients that will clog pores, and that will dry out your skin.
 Instead look for alkaline products, and those that will moisturise without being greasy, and follow our skincare tips for summer and you will have clear skin in no time!

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.